ahuacate/pve-host/README.md

 **Step Two:**

-Using the PVE web interface on the OTHER hosts, PVE-02/03/04 etc, go to `Datacenter` > `Cluster` > `Join Cluster` and a new window will appear showing `Cluster Join` with the option to paste the `Cluster Join Information` into a `Information` field.
+Using the PVE web interface on the OTHER hosts, PVE-02/03/04, go to `Datacenter` > `Cluster` > `Join Cluster` and a new window will appear showing `Cluster Join` with the option to paste the `Cluster Join Information` into an `Information` field.
 Paste the information, enter your root password into the `Password` field and the other fields will automatically be filled.

 And  Click `Join`.
 Repeat for on all nodes.

-All PVE management can be done from the PVE-01 node.
+All PVE host management can be performed from the PVE-01 node.
 Using the PVE web management WebGUI (https://192.168.1.101:8006) all added cluster hosts should be listed below `Datacenter (pve-cluster)`.
 Or type `pvecm status` into any host `pve-01` > `>_Shell`:

 ```
 pvecm status